Tuesday, December 22, 2009

 Lifesaving 1, 2 & 3

-We conduct Lifesaving 1, Lifesaving2, and lifesaving 3 as a single
+We conduct Lifesaving 1, Lifesaving2, and lifesaving 3 as a single course.

 It will be 10 sessions over 10 weeks, followed by a test by an external examiner.